Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

-## 113 - December 5, 2017
+## 114 - December 8, 2017

-* Fix the autocomplete popup when the video is still visible.
+* Use !important to fix compatibility with Youtube+ on the old Youtube layout.